Latest News, Events and Updates

 Advice and News from Our Partners

 Have a Safe T.R.I.P.
-This Winter | Winter 2024
+This Spring | March 2025

 So, remember T.R.I.P.:

-Rest: Plan regular stops every two hours to avoid driver fatigue
+- Rest: Plan regular stops every two hours to avoid driver fatigue

-Inspect: Check tyre pressure and tread
+- Inspect: Check tyre tread and pressure to avoid breakdowns

 Please visit National Highways to find out more about their campaign.

-'Is Pushing Your Speed Worth It?' | Winter 2024
+'Is Pushing Your Speed Worth It?' | March 2025

 The latest 'THINK!' campaign from The Department for Transport encourages young drivers to rethink their speed and highlights the risks of not driving to the correct conditions for the road.